About the Montavilla Jazz Festival

 Held in the Montavilla neighborhood of Portland, Oregon, the mission of the Montavilla Jazz Festival (MJF) is to support and strengthen local music culture and to enrich our community by showcasing the best of Portland’s originally composed, progressive jazz.
 While other festivals focus on international acts, legacy heavy hitters, or more mainstream jazz, MJF showcases the best of Portland-based artists–and they’re chosen based solely on their skill and creativity.

-After the successful 2014 and 2015 seasons, MJF will happen again in 2016, at Portland Metro Arts, a non-profit community center for arts education and performance.
+After three successful seasons, MJF will happen again in 2017, at Portland Metro Arts, a non-profit community center for arts education and performance.

 MJF is underwritten entirely by its sponsors.
 All revenue in excess of expenses will be saved to fund next year’s festival and to enhance music education (see below).
 Contributions made toward MJF are tax-deductible to the extent allowed by law.
-Montavilla Jazz Festival is a project of the Montavilla Neighborhood Association and is fiscally sponsored by SE Uplift, a 501(c)(3) nonprofit and coalition of twenty Portland neighborhoods.
+Montavilla Jazz Festival is fiscally sponsored by SE Uplift, a 501(c)(3) nonprofit and coalition of twenty Portland neighborhoods.

 Dates and location